BlogVida práctica en Colombia

 • Validity: 2 years, non-renewable.

-Asylum: the parallel route
+Refugio: the parallel route

 Escritorio organizado con un PPT, pasaporte, libreta de notas y café — los documentos que un venezolano necesita en Colombia

-Having your documents in order — PPT, passport and RUT — opens most doors.
+Having your documents in order — PPT, passport, and RUT — opens most doors.
 Without these three, almost nothing works.

 Bancolombia: the most documented option